Table of contents

 You cannot fix what you don’t measure.
 Use exit surveys to ask departing customers exactly why they are leaving.
 Was it price?
 Missing features?
 Poor support?

 - Action: Use NPS surveys to gauge loyalty and intervene with detractors before they churn.
+For rollout guidance, see our NPS implementation guide.

 2. Optimize Customer Onboarding